 Beyond Blue: A Stunning, Informative Documentary – PC Review

 Beyond Blue is an eye-opening single-player narrative adventure that takes you on a journey through the deep blue ocean.
-You play as Mirai, a deep-sea explorer, and scientist working with OceanX to provide a live-stream for an audience online.
+You play as Mirai, a deep-sea explorer and scientist working with OceanX to provide a live stream for an online audience.
 Her real passion, though, is a pod of sperm whales whom she has tracked for years.
 Recently, this pod has had a new addition to the group, and she wants to verify the calf’s health.